salahudeanIT1025/The-World/Lab2/readme.md

 A.
 Decimals can be any number using ten digits, that would mean using numbers 0-9.
 Binary numbers represent numbers using two digit 0-1.
 A hexadecimal number represents any number using ten digits and six characters.
+# Hexadecimal Color Representation
+A.
+The representation of a #ab00ff in a RGB color space, hex #ab00ff is composed of 66.1% red, 0% green, and 100% blue.

+B.
+This color would not be problematic when considering accessibility in websites.
+This text would be acceptable with a good background contrast of gray.
+You must make sure the background doesn’t mix with the text like a gray text with a black background would not work.